NOTICE !!!

 Browse Images images_browse.zip (836KB) images_browse.tar.gz (836KB)

 The climatologies provided here were used for the products dated before February 1, 2016.
-The climatology used for products as of February 1, 2016 and beyond will be made available later.

 This data package includes 50km monthly mean satellite-only nighttime SST climatologies for all 12 months, and the maximum of those monthly mean climatologies.
 The 12 monthly mean SST climatologies have been used for producing CRW's near real-time twice-weekly global 50km SST Anomaly product.
 The maximum climatology, also known as the Maximum Monthly Mean (MMM) climatology, was used to produce CRW's near real-time twice-weekly global 50km Coral Bleaching HotSpot product.
 For more information on these climatologies, please see the description (README) and methodology pages.